TortoiseWolfe/rn_Turtorial_Outline/zzz.md

     return null;
   }

-  // If no user, redirect to sign in useEffect(() => {
+  // If no user, redirect to (auth)/sign-in useEffect(() => {
     if (!user) {
       router.replace("(auth)/sign-in");